 Systematic error does not always result in bias

-If physical activity measurements were performed only in summer, individuals’ levels of physical activity over a year are likely to be overestimated because of being more physically active in summer than in winter.
+If measurements of physical activity or water consumption were performed only in summer, those individuals’ levels over a year were likely to be overestimated because each exposure level is higher in summer than in winter.
 This is a systematic error due to insufficient sampling across seasons.

-However, if the degree of the overestimation is consistent across individuals, the ranking of individuals by physical activity level is unbiased and even associations with other characteristics would be unbiased.
-On the other hand, if the overestimation was proportional, say 10% higher in the summer, this would lead to slightly different associations since the most active individuals would have higher absolute systematic error than less active individuals.
+However, if the degree of the overestimation is consistent across individuals, the ranking of individuals by physical activity or water consumption level is unbiased, and associations with other characteristics would be unbiased.
+On the other hand, if the overestimation was proportional, say 10% higher in the summer, this would lead to slightly different associations since, for physical activity work, the most active individuals would have higher absolute systematic error than less active individuals.

 In research on population health, assessments of diet, physical activity and anthropometry are implemented in different population subgroups depending on the research question.
 These subgroups may be defined by: sex, age, socioeconomic status, lifestyle behaviours, risk factors for a disease, disease status, and the degrees of systematic and random errors may vary by those characteristics.

-If error varies by one or more of those characteristics, the error is differential; and if not, non-differential.
+If error varies by one or more of those characteristics, the error is differential; and if not, the error is non-differential.
 For example:

 Wording can vary in the literature; terms such as homogeneity (non-differential) or heterogeneity (differential) in errors by subgroups are often used.

-Different types of errors are visualised in Figure C.4.3, which illustrates:
+Different types of errors are visualised in Figure C.4.2, which illustrates:

 Figure C.4.3 Display of random, systematic, differential, and non-differential errors with respect to men and women.

 Bias is the term used to describe the cumulative effect of deviation of observations from truth which investigators wish to measure.
-So, in the example above the poor calibration of the weighing scales was just one form of bias that distorted the weight data consistently upwards.
+In the example above, the poor calibration of the weighing scales was just one form of bias that distorted the weight data consistently upwards.